 Astron watches don’t require any battery and are powered solely by light.
-The GPS-enabled receiver hidden beneath the dial ensures atomic precision anywhere on the planet.
+In addition, the GPS-enabled receiver hidden beneath the dial ensures atomic precision anywhere on the planet.

 The Prospex collection has a strong emphasis on providing timepieces for professional diving and active lifestyle.
 Prospex is also a perfect military watch due to its supreme reliability, providing wristwatches in Sea, Land, and Air categories.

-From the introduction of the first professional diver’s watch in 1965 up until these days, Seiko has developed its deep-sea Prospex wristwear to such high standards that only a few in the world can match.
-The Prospex Marinemaster that boasts incredible 1000m (3,300ft) ISO-certified water-resistance is the living proof of the claim.
+From the introduction of the first professional diver’s watch in 1965 up until recent, Seiko has developed its deep-sea Prospex wristwear to such high standards that only a few in the world can match.

 Since the quality of Seiko’s underwater timepieces is so high, it’s no wonder many of their models constantly feature among the best diving watches.